radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Migrating from RADIUS/UDP to RADIUS/(D)TLS

 Since RADIUS/UDP security relies on the MD5 algorithm, which is considered insecure, using RADIUS/UDP over insecure networks is risky.
-We therefore recommend to migrate from RADIUS/UDP to RADIUS/(D)TLS.
+We therefore recommend to migrate from RADIUS/UDP to RadSec.
 Within this migration process, however, there are a few items that need to be considered by administrators.

-Firstly, administrators may be tempted to simply migrate from RADIUS/UDP to RADIUS/(D)TLS with (D)TLS-PSK and reuse the RADIUS shared secret as (D)TLS-PSK.
+Firstly, administrators may be tempted to simply migrate from RADIUS/UDP to RadSec with (D)TLS-PSK and reuse the RADIUS shared secret as (D)TLS-PSK.
-While this may seem like an easy way to upgrade RADIUS/UDP to RADIUS/(D)TLS, the cryptographic problems with the RADIUS/UDP shared secret render the shared secret potentially compromised.
+While this may seem like an easy way to upgrade RADIUS/UDP to RadSec, the cryptographic problems with the RADIUS/UDP shared secret render the shared secret potentially compromised.
 Using a potentially compromised shared secret as TLS-PSK compromises the whole TLS connection.
-Therefore, any shared secret used with RADIUS/UDP before MUST NOT be used with RADIUS/(D)TLS and (D)TLS-PSK.
+Therefore, any shared secret used with RADIUS/UDP before MUST NOT be used with RadSec and (D)TLS-PSK.
 Implementers MUST NOT reuse the configuration option for the RADIUS/UDP shared secret for the (D)TLS-PSK to prevent accidental reuse.

-When upgrading from RADIUS/UDP to RADIUS/(D)TLS, there may be a period of time, where the connection between client and server is configured for both transport profiles.
+When upgrading from RADIUS/UDP to RadSec, there may be a period of time, where the connection between client and server is configured for both transport profiles.
-If the old RADIUS/UDP configuration is left configured, but not used in normal operation, e.g. due to a fail-over configuration that prefers RADIUS/(D)TLS, an attacker could disrupt the RADIUS/(D)TLS communication and force a downgrade to RADIUS/UDP.
+If the old RADIUS/UDP configuration is left configured, but not used in normal operation, e.g. due to a fail-over configuration that prefers RadSec, an attacker could disrupt the RadSec communication and force a downgrade to RADIUS/UDP.
-To prevent this it is RECOMMENDED that, when the migration to RADIUS/(D)TLS is completed, the RADIUS/UDP configuration is removed.
+To prevent this it is RECOMMENDED that, when the migration to RadSec is completed, the RADIUS/UDP configuration is removed.
-RadSec clients MUST NOT fall back to RADIUS/UDP if the RADIUS/(D)TLS communication fails, unless explicitly configured this way.
+RadSec clients MUST NOT fall back to RADIUS/UDP if the RadSec communication fails, unless explicitly configured this way.

-Special considerations apply for clients behind a NAT, where some clients use RADIUS/UDP and others use RADIUS/(D)TLS.
+Special considerations apply for clients behind a NAT, where some clients use RADIUS/UDP and others use RadSec.
 A RADIUS server might not be able to detect if a RadSec client falls back to RADIUS/UDP, they will appear with the same source IP address to the server and use the same shared secret.
 It is therefore RECOMMENDED to not use RADIUS/UDP and RadSec clients behind a NAT at the same time.